rozinasaf/Web-Data-Management/README.md

-countries_ie.py:

-The program create an ontology of countries over Wikipedia using Xpath.
+The program creates an ontology of countries over Wikipedia using Xpath.

 After creating the ontology you can ask some questions in natural language: